 Questions to Ask Before Hiring a Managed IT Provider

-Choosing an MSP is a multi-year decision.
-The right questions surface the difference between a real partner and a ticket queue before you sign.
+Choosing a Canadian MSP is a multi-year decision.
+The right 10 questions surface the difference between a real partner and a ticket queue before you sign.
 Here are the ones that matter, and why.

 How to use these questions

 Bring this list to every MSP conversation.
-The goal is not to trip up the provider.
-It is to surface how they actually operate before you are locked into a contract.
-Vague answers to specific questions are the clearest warning sign.
-Group the questions into five areas: accountability, security, service model, pricing, and AI readiness.
+The goal is to surface how a provider actually operates before you are locked into a multi-year contract.
+Vague answers to specific questions are the clearest warning sign I know of.
+Group the questions into 5 areas: accountability, security, service model, pricing, and AI readiness.

 Accountability and relationship

-The single biggest difference between MSPs is whether you get an accountable relationship or a shared queue.
-Ask who specifically owns your account, how escalations work, and what happens when your main contact is unavailable.
-A provider who cannot name your engineer of record is selling ticket coverage, not partnership.
+The single biggest difference between Canadian MSPs is whether you get an accountable relationship or a shared queue.
+Ask who owns your account, how escalations work, and what happens when your main contact is away for 2 weeks.
+A provider who cannot name your engineer of record is selling ticket coverage.

 Security and compliance

-Security is the hardest capability to evaluate from the outside, so ask direct questions.
-Does the provider have CISSP or CISM credentials at the executive level?
+Security is the hardest capability to evaluate from outside, so ask direct questions.
+Does the provider hold CISSP or CISM credentials at the executive level?
 Where is your data stored, and is it in Canada?
-How do they handle incident response?
+How does incident response actually run?
 For regulated businesses, ask specifically about PHIPA, PIPEDA, FIPPA, or CIRO obligations relevant to you.

 Service model and scope

 Confirm exactly what is included and what costs extra.
-Ask whether they offer co-managed arrangements if you have internal IT, what their response time commitments are in writing, and how onboarding works.
-Get the boundaries of the agreement clear before signing, not after the first surprise invoice.
+Ask whether the Canadian provider offers co-managed arrangements if you already have internal IT, what the response commitments are in writing, and how onboarding runs across the first 4 weeks.
+Get the boundaries of the agreement clear before signing rather than after the first surprise invoice.

 Pricing and contracts